Practice Credit Requirements and Guidelines

 Note to The Student and Employer

-The School of Hotel Administration requires its matriculated students earning a Bachelor of Science degree to work in the hospitality service industry to graduate.
+The Nolan School requires its matriculated students earning a Bachelor of Science degree to work in the hospitality service industry to graduate.
 The objective of the Practice Credit requirement is to ensure that our students’ education has the essential balance between theory and practice.

 To receive Practice Credit, students should keep the following in mind: